-Best Cheap Automatic Cars to Buy in 2024
+The Best Cheap Automatic Cars to Buy in 2025

 by David Motton

-If you're looking for the very best automatic cars and you're on a shoestring budget, you've come to the right place, because these are our favourite used automatic cars.
-We set ourselves a budget of £6,000 and trawled through our huge database of second-hand cars for sale to see what that money will buy.
+f you're looking for the very best cheap cars with automatic gearboxes, you've come to the right place, because these are our favourite used automatic cars.
+We set ourselves a budget of £8,000 and trawled through our huge database of second-hand cars for sale to see what that money will buy.
 So whether you want the ideal automatic city car, the best small automatic car, or a surprisingly affordable auto SUV, read on to discover the best used cars with automatic transmissions.

 2014-2019 Hyundai i10 Generational Review summaryImage